ISAAKiel/StyleGuide/Google_R_style_guide.md

 GOOD:\
 ` x <- 5 `

-BAD:\
-` x = 5`

 #### Semicolons

 Do not terminate your lines with semicolons or use semicolons to put more than one command on the same line.
-(Semicolons are not necessary, and are omitted for consistency with other Google style guides.)
+Semicolons are not necessary.

 ### Organization